morpho-org/morpho-blue-oracles/README.md

 ### MorphoChainlinkOracleV2Factory

-The `MorphoChainlinkOracleV2Factory` is a factory that deploys `MorphoChainlinkOracleV2` instances.

-The factory facilitates the creation and indexing of `MorphoChainlinkOracleV2` oracles.
-This factory contract streamlines the process of deploying new oracles, catering to various market pairs without the need to deploy individual contracts manually for each pair.

 #### Deploy an Oracle

 To deploy a `MorphoChainlinkOracleV2` on the Ethereum mainnet, use the `MorphoChainlinkOracleV2Factory` to create a new oracle.
 Call the `createMorphoChainlinkOracleV2` function with the following parameters: